th1j5/ouroboros.rocks/content/en/blog/20210320-ouroboros-rina.md

 in the IPCP.
 But the application process that makes use of the IPCP is a _different process_.
-So, in effect, the transfer of data, the IPC, between the Application Process and the IPCP has to be reliable and preserver data order _by itself_.
+So, in effect, the transfer of data, the IPC, between the Application Process and the IPCP has to be reliable and preserve data order _by itself_.
 RINA has no control over this part.
 RINA is not controlling _ALL_ IPC; there is IPC _outside of RINA_.
 Another way of seeing it, is like this: If a set of processes (IPCPs) are needed to provide reliable state synchronization between